VTTI-CSM/ShipNetSim/README.md

      - Fellow of the Canadian Academy of Engineering
      - Fellow of IEEE

+## License
+ShipNetSim is licensed under GNU GPL v3.
+See the LICENSE file for more details.

 ## Contributing
 Interested in contributing?
 Please see our CONTRIBUTING.md file for guidelines on how to participate.